Texas mall shooting victims include guard, young sisters

 Also killed at the outdoor shopping center were three members of a Korean American family: a couple and one of their sons, who was 3.
 Another son was wounded and was still hospitalized, said Myoung-Joon Kim, head of mission at the Consulate of the Republic of Korea in Dallas.
 The parents were identified by the Texas Department of Public Safety as Kyu Song Cho, 37, and Cindy Cho, 35.

-Andria Gaither, assistant manger at the mall’s Tommy Hilfiger, said she was devastated to learn the day after running for her life when shots rang out that one of the dead was Christian LaCour, a 20-year-old security guard who previously worked at the clothing store and often stopped in to chat.
+Andria Gaither, assistant manager at the mall’s Tommy Hilfiger store, said she was devastated to learn the day after running for her life when shots rang out that one of the dead was Christian LaCour, a 20-year-old security guard who previously worked at the clothing store and often stopped in to chat.

 Just a few nights earlier, she had called LaCour when a customer wanted in after hours.
 He came and asked the man to leave, and then offered a security escort to her and two teenage employees.